apache/hudi/website/docs/use_cases.md

 ## Cloud-Native Tables
 Apache Hudi makes it easy to define tables, manage schema, metadata, and bring SQL semantics to cloud file storage.
-Some may first hear about Hudi as an "open table format" and this is true, but it is also just one small layer the full Hudi stack.
+Some may first hear about Hudi as an "open table format".
+While this is true, it is just one layer the full Hudi stack.
 The term “table format” is new and still means many things to many people.
 Drawing an analogy to file formats, a table format simply consists of : the file layout of the table, table’s schema and metadata tracking changes to the table.
 Hudi is not a table format alone, but it does implement one internally.